Knee Injury Workers Compensation

 Contact A Minnesota Work Injury Attorney

 A knee injury is debilitating because it affects your ability to walk.
 If you can’t walk, you cannot do everyday tasks, let alone do your job.
 Factor in surgeries and rehabilitation and you are looking at a lengthy recovery.
 Russell G. Sundquist believes that you deserve to be compensated during this period when the injury occurred while on the job.
-To learn more about workers’ compensation benefits, call the Twin Cities office at 651-228-1881 or the Hibbing office at 800-457-4811 for a free consultation.
+To learn more about workers’ compensation benefits in case of knee injury, call the Twin Cities office at 651-228-1881 or the Hibbing office at 800-457-4811 for a free consultation.